juicedata/juicefs/CONTRIBUTING.md

 - If you see any code which clearly violates the style guide, please fix it and send a pull request.
 - Every new source file must begin with a license header.

+## Sign the CLA

+Before you can contribute to JuiceFS, you will need to sign the [Contributor License Agreement](https://cla-assistant.io/juicedata/juicefs).
+There're a CLA assistant to guide you when you first time submit a pull request.

 ## What is a Good PR

 - Presence of unit tests